pellcorp/creality-wiki/docs/klicky.md

 Getting docking working if you are not using the `Default` probe or you have positioned the dock somewhere other than the rear left stepper motor is left as an exercise for each user, currently Simple AF does not provide a flag to disable automatic docking (this will be added soon)

+By default automatic docking is disabled for a new installation of Simple AF, you should verify the dock coordinates in the `klicky_macro.cfg` are correct and you can then flip the `variable_auto_docking` to `True`, save and restart and klicky with auto attach and dock for homing, bed meshing and start print.

 ### Verifying Probe

 It's really important to verify that the klicky actually will work as an endstop for homing, so initiate homing and then use your finger to activate the microswitch